What is a marginal tax rate?

 An effective tax rate, aka the average amount you pay on each dollar, is the percentage of your total income owed to the IRS.
 To get that number, divide the amount you pay in taxes by your gross annual income.

-Using our hypothetical example single filer, you can calculate their effective tax rate by dividing their total taxes owed, $21,000.00, by $115,000—which we'll say is their total income for this example—and multiply by 100 to get an effective tax rate of 18.3%.
-That tax rate is noticeably lower than their 24% marginal tax rate, because their income was taxed on a progressive scale, from 10% to 24%.
+Using our hypothetical example single filer, you can calculate their effective tax rate by dividing their total taxes owed, $20,642.50, by $135,000—which we'll say is their gross annual income before deductions for this example—to get an effective tax rate of less than 16%.
+That tax rate is noticeably lower than their 24% marginal tax rate, because their income was taxed on a progressive scale, from 10% to 24%—and they took tax deductions.

 Ways to reduce your marginal tax rate

 Tax deductions can reduce your taxable income, which potentially reduces your marginal tax rate and your total income tax owed.
-For example, in 2023, all single filing taxpayers were allowed a $13,850 standard deduction.
-But it's possible they could have reduced their taxable income more if, instead of taking the standard deduction, they itemized—individually listing out deductions such as mortgage or loan interest and qualified charitable contributions.
-Or they could have reduced their taxable income by contributing to a 401(k) account or another tax-advantaged retirement account.
+For example, in 2024, all single filing taxpayers were allowed a $14,600 standard deduction.
+But it's possible they could have reduced their taxable income more if, instead of taking the standard deduction, they itemized deductions—individually listing out deductions such as mortgage interest and charitable contributions.
+Alternatively, they could have reduced their taxable income by contributing to a 401(k) account or another tax-advantaged retirement account.
+You do not need to itemize deductions to take tax deductions on contributions to tax-advantaged accounts.

 Returning to our hypothetical example single filer, let's say itemizable deductions and pre-tax contributions to tax-advantaged retirement accounts reduced their total taxable income from $115,000 to $95,000.
-Although part of their taxable income still fell within the 24% tax bracket, their total taxes owed dropped a few hundred dollars, from $21,000 to $16,207.50.
+Now, no part of their taxable income will fall within the 24% tax bracket, and their total taxes owed dropped thousands of dollars, from $20,642.50 to $15,953.

 Tax rate Taxable income Taxes owed per bracket (bracket's taxable Income × bracket's tax rate)